 Curiosity reigns at SpaceX Starship environmental impact meeting on Space Coast

-COCOA — If SpaceX’s Starship and Super Heavy finds a home on the Space Coast, what would be the most powerful orbital rocket ever to launch is certain to have a significant environmental impact.
+COCOA — If SpaceX’s Starship and Super Heavy ever finds a home on the Space Coast, what would be the most powerful orbital rocket to ever launch from here is going to have an environmental impact.

-For a pair of potential sites within Cape Canaveral Space Force Station, the process to figure out exactly what that will be has begun, starting with a set of in-person and virtual meetings for the public to comment on concerns of frequent launches of a rocket twice as powerful as the Saturn V rockets from the Apollo program.
+For a pair of potential sites within Cape Canaveral Space Force Station, the process to figure out exactly what that is has begun, including a set of in-person and virtual meetings for the public to comment on concerns about frequent launches of a rocket twice as powerful as the Saturn V rockets from the Apollo program.

-The meetings are the first step in what is expected to be about a 15-month process to complete an Environment Impact Statement headed up by the Department of the Air Force.
-The Space Force falls under the Air Force in the same way that Marines fall under the Navy.
+The meetings are the first step in what is expected to be about a 15-month process to complete an Environment Impact Statement, headed up by the Department of the Air Force.
+The Space Force falls under the Air Force the same way the Marines fall under the Navy.

-The goal of the EIC, which was announced in February, is to determine if the Air Force will go into a lease agreement to either take over the existing Space Launch Complex 37, create a new Space Launch Complex 50 or do nothing.
+The goal of the EIC, which was announced in February, is to determine whether the Air Force will go into a lease agreement to take over the existing Space Launch Complex 37, create a new Space Launch Complex 50 or do nothing.

-SLC 37 is currently home to United Launch Alliance’s Delta IV Heavy launches, but the last of those rockets is slated to fly by this summer, after which ULA is expected to give up its lease.
-A new SLC 50 would be built on undeveloped land between SLC 40, where SpaceX launches Falcon 9 rockets, and SLC 37.
+SLC 37 is currently home to United Launch Alliance’s Delta IV Heavy launches, but the last of those rockets is slated to fly by this summer, after which ULA is expected to give up its lease on the launch site.
+A new SLC 50 would be on currently undeveloped land between SLC 40, where SpaceX launches Falcon 9 rockets, and SLC 37.

-Representatives from the Space Force, Federal Aviation Administration, NASA and the Coast Guard were stationed about with placards describing the where, why and next steps in the process.
+Instead of a set of speakers talking about the various aspects of the program's environmental impact, representatives from the Space Force, Federal Aviation Administration, NASA and the Coast Guard were stationed around placards describing the where, why and next steps in the environmental impact evaluation process.

 Members of the public wandered in at a pretty steady stream during the three-hour event to ask questions about the plans.